sahil-1610/AppwriteBlogWebsite/README.md

 # React + Vite

+## The react+vite project with AppWrite for Backend Services , A blog Website : where user will write theeir vlogs and add images with customized fonts.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: